andrewcooke/simple-date/README.md

-A SingleInstantTz is also returned on success when `unsafe=True` is used (which returns the [first timezone found](#first-found---unsafe)), because it is unclear whether the result is case 2 (or even 3, hence the name).
+A SingleInstantTz is also returned on success when `unsafe=True` is used (which returns the [first timezone found](#first-found---unsafe)), because it is unclear whether the result is case 2 (or even 3, hence the name 'unsafe').

 ```python
 >>> SimpleDate('2013-06-17 America/New_York').tzinfo